badboy/fnordig.de/_posts/2020-09-01-leveraging-rust-to-build-cross-platform-mobile-libraries.md

 In it we rely on the excellent [`ffi-support` crate](https://docs.rs/ffi-support/). ffi-support knows how to translate between Rust and C types, offers a nice (and safer) abstraction for C strings. glean-ffi holds *some* state: the instantiated global Glean object and metric objects.
-We don't need to pass pointers back and force.
+We don't need to pass pointers back and forth.
 Instead we use opaque handles that index into a map held inside the FFI crate.

 The top layer of the Glean SDK are the different [language implementations](https://mozilla.github.io/glean/book/dev/core/internal/implementations.html).
 Language implementations expose a nice ergonomic API to initialize Glean and record metrics in the respective language.